Sam Howell: Sophomore

 Howell was included on watchlists for the Maxwell, Manning, and O'Brien awards prior to his sophomore season.
 He earned ACC Player of the Week honors after throwing for 443 yards against Virginia.
 Against Wake Forest two weeks later, Howell threw for 550 yards and 6 touchdowns, both school records, while rushing for another touchdown.
 Howell would record his second career touchdown catch in a 62–26 victory over the Miami Hurricanes.
-He would finish the season throwing three touchdowns in the Orange Bowl and would earn second-team All-ACC honors in the process.
-2020 would be Howell's most successful season as Tar Heel starting quarterback, leading the team to an 8-4 record and a final ranking of 18 in the AP Poll.
+He would finish the season throwing three touchdowns in the 2021 Orange Bowl in a 41–27 loss to Texas A&M and would earn second-team All-ACC honors in the process.
+2020 would be Howell's most successful season as Tar Heel starting quarterback, leading the team to an 8–4 record and a final ranking of 18 in the AP Poll.

 Junior

 Much like his sophomore year, Howell received significant hype going into his junior campaign, being named to multiple award watchlists, and was also considered one of the top quarterbacks in the nation.
 Against Georgia State in week two, Howell threw for 352 yards and three touchdowns and rushed for 104 yards and two more scores, becoming the second quarterback in Tar Heel history to throw for over 300 passing yards and 100 rushing yards in the same game.
 The following week against Virginia, Howell threw for 307 yards and five touchdowns while also rushing for 112 yards, joining Lamar Jackson as the second Power 5 quarterback to post back-to-back games of over 300 passing and 100 rushing yards since 2004.

 On the last play of overtime against Pittsburgh, he suffered an injury to his non-throwing shoulder which caused him to miss the following game against Wofford.
-He made his return the following week in a 34-30 loss to NC State, throwing for 147 yards, one touchdown, and an interception alongside two rushing touchdowns.
+He made his return the following week in a 34–30 loss to NC State, throwing for 147 yards, one touchdown, and an interception alongside two rushing touchdowns.
 He finished the season throwing for 3,056 with 24 touchdowns while rushing for 828 yards with 11 touchdowns.
-He graduated in December 2021 and announced that he would forgo his remaining college eligibility to enter the 2022 NFL Draft.
+He graduated in December 2021 and announced that he would forgo his remaining college eligibility to enter the 2022 NFL draft.
 Howell would finish his Tar Heel career throwing for 92 touchdown passes and 10,283 yards, both school records.
 He threw at least one touchdown pass in every game he played in college.